nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## Parsing: `std/parsecfg`, `std/strscans`, `std/uri`
 - Added `sections` iterator in `parsecfg`.
 - `strscans.scanf` now supports parsing single characters.
-- `strscans.scanTuple` added which uses `strscans.scanf` internally,
+- Added `strscans.scanTuple` which uses `strscans.scanf` internally,
   returning a tuple which can be unpacked for easier usage of `scanf`.
 - Added `decodeQuery` to `std/uri`.
 - `parseopt.initOptParser` has been made available and `parseopt` has been